Club Q Owner: We Will Reopen. The Shooter, and Anti-LGBTQ Bigotry, Will Not Win

 As he sat in the world’s most celebrated LGBTQ bar, Haynes reflected that he had always seen Club Q as “an extension of everyone’s living room.”
 While there is another LGBTQ-welcoming venue in Colorado Springs Club Q was the major gathering space.
 “After time away, I always went in for smiles and hugs,” said Haynes.
 “There was always a sense of community there—somewhere to go after a rough day or to celebrate.
 I went there after my father passed away.
 Especially in smaller cities, venues like Club Q are a vital hub.
 That’s why it’s critical to open up again.
 A whole new generation needs the space.
 Young people are still being kicked out of their homes.
 They still need places to be around their friends, and know they are OK.”

 There has been “almost 100 percent support for opening again,” Haynes told The Daily Beast.
 “Some people who were in the building that night understandably do not want to come back, but a high majority of people have all asked me to reopen.
 They need the space.
-He (the alleged shooter) can’t take that from us.
-He wins if he takes that from us.
-He’s not going to win.
-He’s not going to destroy a community.”
+They (the alleged shooter) can’t take that from us.
+They win if they take that from us.
+They are not going to win.
+They are not going to destroy a community.”